-Bank Millennium has a dividend policy of distributing between 35% to 50% of net profit, assuming that the recommendations of the Polish Financial Supervision Authority (KNF) regarding the payment of dividends will be met.
+Bank Millennium has a dividend policy of distributing from 35% to 50% of its net profit, assuming that the recommendations of the Polish Financial Supervision Authority (KNF) regarding the payment of dividends are met.

-The high capital ratios at the end of 2018 would have allowed payment of 75% were it not for additional K1 and K2 criteria for banks with FX mortgage loan portfolios, which KNF maintained when announcing in January 2019 a recommendation on the banks’ dividend policy.
-K1 criterion is based on FX mortgage share in total portfolio and K2 criterion is based on share of 2007-2008 vintages in total FX mortgage portfolio.
+The high capital ratios at the end of 2019 would allow the payment of dividend, were it not for the additional K1 and K2 criteria for banks with FX mortgage loan portfolios, which KNF maintained when it announced in December 2019 its recommendation on banks’ dividend policy.
+The K1 criterion is based on the share of FX mortgages in the total portfolio and the K2 criterion is based on the share of 2007-2008 vintages in the total FX mortgage portfolio.

-Due to the above and considering the planned acquisition of Euro Bank S.A., the Bank intends to retail all of its 2018 net profit in own funds in order to strengthen capital ratios.
-The Bank’s Management Board will submit to the General Shareholders Meeting a relevant proposal to retain the full net profit generated in 2018.
+Notwithstanding the above and taking into account the takeover of, and later merger with, Euro Bank conducted in 2019 (without a share issue) the Bank intends to retain the entire net profit for the year 2019 in its own funds in order to strengthen the capital ratios.
+Hence, the Bank’s Management Board will submit to the General Meeting of Shareholders an appropriate proposal to retain the entire net profit for the year 2019.